Harbinger (Dan Seals album)

-Harbinger is the second album released by Dan Seals as a solo artist.
+Harbinger is the second solo album by American singer-songwriter Dan Seals.
 Two tracks "Can't Get You Out of My Mind", and "I Could Be Lovin' You Right Now" were both released as singles, but both failed to chart.
 This is his last album for Atlantic, before switching to Liberty/Capitol in 1983.
 This album was finally released on CD on October 17, 2006.